stashapp/CommunityScrapers/README.md

 and then save page as file from the browser to preserve the correct format for the yml file.

 Any scraper file has to be stored in the `~/.stash/scrapers` ( ~/.stash is where the config and database file are located) directory.
-If the directory is not there it needs to be created.
+If the `scrapers` directory is not there it needs to be created.

 After updating the scrapers directory contents or editing a scraper file a restart of stash is needed and a refresh of the edit scene/performer page.